English (ENGL)

 Prerequisite: Permission of instructor.
 Practical experience in which second language teachers-in-training observe, participate in, and practice teaching under the supervision of the instructor and/or an experienced, certified teacher.
 (Formerly 3300:487)

-ENGL:489 Seminar in English (2-3 Credits)
+ENGL 489 Seminar in English (2-3 Units)

-Prerequisite: ENGL 112 or any [ENGL 200-, or ENGL 300- or, ENGL 400-] level course or equivalent, and a minimum of Junior standing or higher, or permission.
+Prerequisite: ENGL 112 or any [ENGL 200-, or ENGL 300- or, ENGL 400- level course] or equivalent, and a minimum of Junior standing or higher, or permission.
 (May be repeated with different topics.)
 Special studies, and methods of literary research, in selected areas of English and American literature and language.
 (Formerly 3300:489)

-ENGL:490 Workshop in English (1-3 Credits)
+ENGL 490 Workshop in English (1-3 Units)

 Prerequisites: ENGL 111 and ENGL 112 or their equivalents, 64 credits, or permission of the instructor.
 (May be repeated with different topics) Group studies of special topics in English.
 Cannot be used to meet undergraduate or graduate major requirements in English; for elective credit only.
 (Formerly 3300:490)

-ENGL:492 Senior Seminar (3 Credits)
+ENGL 492 Senior Seminar (3 Units)

 Discussion of select literary topic and reflection on student development in the major.
 Requires independent research and reflection papers.
 Limited to senior English majors.
 (Formerly 3300:492)

-ENGL:498 Independent Study in English (1-3 Credits)
+ENGL 498 Independent Study in English (1-3 Units)

 Prerequisite: completion of ENGL 111 and ENGL 112 or their equivalents, 64 credits or permission.
 Directed study in a special field of interest chosen by student in consultation with instructor.
 (Formerly 3300:498)